minecraft-in-python/mc/README.md

 # This project is free to everybody!
 You can use/copy it.

 Hello!
-In this project, i tried to make minecraft with only pithon.
+In this project, i tried to make minecraft with only python.
 It didnt turn out well for now, but im sure it will be better in the future.